tuyenld/circuitlover/_posts/2020-12-11-connect-Pi-Zero-to-internet.md

 title: Connect Raspberry Pi Zero (not W) to the Internet
 categories: pi
 comments: true
+description: "How to connect Pi Zero to the Internet without using any extra devices."
 ---

-Raspi Zero (not W) have neither Wi-Fi no Ethernet, how could we want to update our board on the fly?
+Raspi Zero (not W) have neither Wi-Fi nor Ethernet, so how could we want to update our board on the fly?
 Well, we can create a virtual Ethernet interface.
 I'll show you how to do it.

-The network topology I'm going to deploy as following.
+The network topology I'm going to deploy it as follows.

 ![Pi Zero Internet](/images/posts/Pi-Zero-internet.jpg)